The Coronavirus Covid-19 crisis shouldn’t keep you away from your garden. Quite the opposite, a lockdown is a great opportunity

-- Now is also a good time to topdress your lawn to replenish its nutrients before spring kicks in.
+- Now is also a good time to topdress your lawn to replenish its nutrients as winter kicks in.

 You can still mow your lawn during lockdown.

-- But you must keep trimmings in your garden: no leaving the house to dump them at the local landfill or eco-center.
+- It is no longer required to keep trimmings in your garden: you can again leave the house to dump them at the local landfill or eco-center.